IBM/spark-tpc-ds-performance-test/README.md

 #### Setup Option: "(1) - Compile TPC-DS toolkit"

 The most recent toolkit can be downloaded from http://www.tpc.org/tpcds/.
 To make it easier for users, a toolkit based on `v2.4` is available locally in [src/toolkit](src/toolkit).
-If you download the newer toolkit from the official tpc-ds then make sure you overlay the code in src/toolkit before proceeding with this option.
+If you download the newer toolkit from the official tpc-ds site, then make sure you overlay the code in src/toolkit before proceeding with this option.

 This option compiles the toolkit to produce the data generation (dsdgen) and query generation (dsqgen) binaries.